-SCD advocate Mapillar Dahn, with her three daughters who live with SCD What are beta thalassemia and sickle cell disease?

-The inherited blood disorders beta thalassemia and sickle cell disease (SCD) result from mutations in the beta-globin (HBB) gene, which encodes a key component of hemoglobin, the oxygen-carying molecule in blood.
-Both diseases currently require a lifetime of treatment and can result in debilitating symptoms and reduced life expectancy.
+SCD advocate Mapillar Dahn with her three daughters who live with SCD What are beta thalassemia and sickle cell disease?
+The inherited blood disorders beta thalassemia and sickle cell disease (SCD) result from mutations in the beta-globin (HBB) gene, which encodes a key component of hemoglobin, the oxygen-carrying molecule in blood.
+Both diseases require lifetime monitoring and intervention as determined by medical teams.
+They can result in debilitating symptoms and reduced life expectancy.
 Blood disorders caused by mutations in the betaglobin gene

+Thalassemic

+Normal

+Sickled

 High morbidity and mortality